RyanClementsHax/GW2Api.NET/README.md

 		- `FinisherIds`: A list of some ids of the finishers your account has
 		- `GliderIds`: A list of some ids of the gliders your account has
 		- `HomeCatIds`: A list of some ids of the cats in your home instance your account has unlocked
+		- `HomeNodeIds`: A list of some ids of the nodes home instance your account has unlocked
+		- `SharedInventoryItemIds`: A list of some ids of the items in your shared inventory slots
 	- Note that in the authenticated tests, we use partial matching of data to avoid brittle tests because account data is changing if the acccount is being used or played on
 		- For example, we dont want to assert that the ids we get back from fetching all account achievement ids is exactly equal to some fixed set of numbers because that account could complete another achievement later down the road thus breaking the assertion even though the function works as it should
+	- Note that because json has to be parsed into environment variables, empty arrays serialize into `null` so the hack around that for primitive array types is to have one value of `null` in the array
 3. Run the authenticated tests in visual studio